 We’re launching a new initiative to recycle end-of-life crew uniforms from our ships in Southampton – turning what was once waste into a valuable resource.

-Worn or damaged uniforms will be securely collected and processed by our hotel and uniform supplier, Tower Supplies, in partnership with AVENA, one of the UK’s leading secure textile recycling specialists.
+All worn or damaged uniforms will be securely collected and processed by one of our hotel and uniform suppliers, Tower Supplies, in partnership with AVENA, one of the UK’s leading secure textile recycling specialists.
 AVENA ensures all branding is removed and materials are responsibly recycled or reused.

 Where possible, fibres will be transformed into new textile products such as bags, towels or t-shirts.
 If reuse in fabrics isn’t suitable, materials will be repurposed into things like insulation or industrial products, meaning we avoid landfill.
 Importantly, the process provides full traceability and certification, helping us protect our brands and track the positive impact of the programme.